abhinavgudipati/abhinavgudipati.github.io-old/README.md

 ### Positions of Responsibility

+- **Management Head | Google Developer Students Clubs (November 2021 - Present)**
+   - Currently managing the front end domains of sponsorships, public relations and content writing departments of one of the most active autonomous student-run clubs of IIITD.
+- **Self Growth & Community Work Coordinator | Student Senate IIITD (July 2021 - Present )**
+   - Devoted to prompt functioning and completion of the mandatory SG & CW credits, part of the curriculum of every Btech graduate.
+- **Outreach Associate | Student Senate IIITD ( September 2021 - Present )**
+   - Part of a seven-member team that is responsible for expanding the reach of our college over social media through addressing concerns of prospective students interested in taking admission to IIITD.
+Most recently, I single-handedly hosted the flagship annual outreach event of IIITD for upcoming students, the Open House.
+Handled a footfall of 500 students & parents through addressing concerns about the culture of IIIT Delhi.
-- **INDUCTION 2020: Mentor for 1st Students ( December 2020 - Present )**
+- **INDUCTION 2020: Mentor for 1st Students ( December 2020 - April 2021 )**
    - Responsible for the mentoring of 20 first year students from the Btech 2024 batch of IIITD.
 - **LitSoc Core Team Member handling Events**
 - **Student Council : CSAM Batch Representative**
    - **Batch representative** of CSAM 2019-2020 in the Student Council.
 I was a part of the council which is held responsible for voicing out the concerns and the on-goings of day to day activities in the institution for the benefit of the students.
 - **Mess and Hostel Committee : 1st Year Reprsentative**
    - Was the student **POC** for all the Mess and Hostel related issues my peers were facing during their stay in Campus from September 2019 - March 2020.

 ### Recent Achievements

 - 1st Place in F(Laws) Debate : Cadence 2021 IIITD, March 2021

-### Computer Science Coursework
+### Relevant Coursework

-- Quantitative Biology - Computational Bio
+- Quantitative Biology - Computational Bio (Semester 4)
-- Analysis and Design of Algorithms - CSE
+- Analysis and Design of Algorithms - CSE (Semester 4)
-- Theory of Computation - CSE
+- Theory of Computation - CSE (Semester 4)
-- Probability and Statistics
+- Probability and Statistics (Semester 2)
-- Advanced Programming : CSE
+- Advanced Programming : CSE (Semester 3)
-- Operating Systems : CSE
+- Operating Systems : CSE (Semester 3)
-- Data Structures and Algorithms : CSE
+- Data Structures and Algorithms : CSE (Semester 2)
-- Computere Organization : CSE
+- Computer Organization : CSE (Semester 2)
-- Introduction to Programming : CSE
+- Introduction to Programming : CSE (Semester 1)
-- Prototyping Interactive Systems : DES
+- Prototyping Interactive Systems : DES (Semester 1)

 ### Math Coursework

-- Discrete Structures : Math
+- Discrete Structures : Math (Semester 3)
-- Real Analysis : Math
+- Real Analysis : Math (Semester 3)
-- Adv Differential Equations - Math
+- Adv Differential Equations - Math (Semester 3)
-- Abstract Algebra - Math
+- Abstract Algebra - Math (Semester 4)
-- Linear Algebra - Math
+- Linear Algebra - Math (Semester 1)

 ### Economics and Sociology related coursework

+- Urban Planning and Political Power
 - Consumer Culture and Society
 - Key Concepts in Economic Sociology

 ### My writing projects

+- Independent Research Study on Algorithmic Bias :- "With Great Code Begets Greater Responsibility" - [Article](https://docs.google.com/document/d/1SAWHEnfLiYq0pdE1IgViitUNHnNthTWqDq1JV1cXVTg/edit?usp=sharing)
 - Gender Specific Rights for India's White Collar Jobs - [Article](https://docs.google.com/document/d/1GYq4dZ2kMJE2w0Uh60G_nq3W1q-mrBHq_h9MFl4ook8/edit?usp=sharing)
 - Case Study of Truth and Malfeasance : Theranos - [Article](https://docs.google.com/document/d/16eZdVhvulQopsvFMkspikCSbr6QFHqzc8H9HfGhpnj4/edit?usp=sharing)
 - Sociological Perspective of the Impact of Demonetization as a Policy - [Article](https://docs.google.com/document/d/1oOPskJLzVb0IODeNgVZS_2s2KBDjKp7vdYMH_jcEc_Q/edit?usp=sharing)